-Developmental language delay is a communication disorder which is characterized by difficulty in understanding or using language.
+Developmental language disorder is a communication disorder which is characterised by difficulty in understanding or using language.
 Children with DLD are unable to meet the language developmental milestones for their age.
 DLD includes a combination of hearing, speech and cognitive impairments.

 DLD can be receptive, expressive, or a combination of both.
 A receptive language deficit is when a child has difficulty understanding language while expressive language disorder happens when a child has difficulty using language to communicate.

 Causes and risk factors

 Causes and risk factors of DLD are largely unknown however it is most commonly associated with other conditions such as hearing impairment, intellectual disabilities, Autism, psychosocial issues and premature birth.

 A child is most likely to have DLD if they have a family history of speech-language disorders or parents with lower educational background.
 In addition to that as per research boys are more likely to suffer from DLD in comparison to girls.

 Signs and symptoms